Margaret Gurney (artist)

-Margaret Jane Gurney (born 1943) is an Australian artist who lives and works in Melbourne and is an advocate for Australian arts.

-Born into an artistic family, Margaret represented Australia at the 2009 Florence Biennale.
-She has won numerous awards, was one of the first women to work as a graphic artist in Australian television and, also, was one of the first women to work in Australia as an art director in advertising.
+Margaret Jane Gurney is an Australian artist who lives and works in Melbourne and is an advocate for Australian arts.
+She represented Australia at the 2009 Florence Biennale.
+She was one of the first women to work as a graphic artist in Australian television and one of the first women to work in Australia as an art director in advertising.

-She worked extensively as both an educator and as an administrator in Community Arts, and as a Program Manager in Arts Adult Education long before the creation of Creative Victoria in 2015.
+Gurney worked extensively as both an educator and as an administrator in community arts, and as a program manager in arts adult education.
 She established her own studio in Melbourne, and has painted full time for many years.

-Family
+Early life and education

-The daughter of Australian war artist, Alex Gurney (1902-1955) — the creator of the legendary Bluey and Curley cartoon — and Junee Gurney (1909-1984), née Grover, youngest daughter of the journalist Montague "Monty" MacGregor Grover (1870–1943), and Ada Grover (1877-1928), née Goldberg, Margaret Jane Gurney was born in Melbourne in 1943.
+The daughter of Australian war artist Alex Gurney (1902–1955) — the creator of the legendary Bluey and Curley cartoon — and Junee Gurney (1909–1984), née Grover, youngest daughter of the journalist Montague "Monty" MacGregor Grover (1870–1943), and Ada Grover (1877–1928), née Goldberg, Margaret Jane Gurney was born in Melbourne.

-The youngest of four children, Margaret's elder siblings were John (1929–2004), Jennifer Anne (1932–2004), and Susan (1937–2003).

-She married cinematographer Alan Charles Weatherley (1937-1986) on 8 April 1967.
-She has two children, Jane Leza Weatherley (1969-), and Mark Alan Weatherley (1972), and two grand-children, Emma and Kate Weatherley.